-טע ining instruction of Activities Ask for written instructions and outlines whenever possible.
+טע iring instruction of Activities Ask for written instructions and outlines whenever possible.
 Keep these written materials in front of you and follow along when listening to spoken instruction.
 Read about upcoming topics for class discussion before the class.
 Reading ahead of time makes listening easier because you have some understanding of the topic.
 Take notes and re-read them soon after class.
 You can often write them on the handouts provided by the teacher.
 W orking on Assignments or Independent Tasks Read important points and your own writing aloud to yourself.
 This helps combine visual information with auditory information.
 For videos, turn on closed captioning or try to find transcripts of the audio.
 Pr eparing for Tests or Presentations Use memory devices such as rhymes or repeating things aloud to yourself.

 ■ Write out cue cards or speaking notes even when you will not use them.
-Writing the words combines visual and tactile information with the auditory information.
-THOCASC CHOTH.
-WITCHING CHO WOLAS COTHERINGS VISUALIANA Have someone else quiz you on test or presentation topics s and answer the questions verbally.
-Low Kinesthetic High Kinesthetic Kinesthetic Learning Kinesthetic learning involves movement and physical activity : You do not prefer kinesthetic learning.
-This means you do not probably find it difficult to learn new sports, trades or other plability through practice.
+Writing the words combines visual and write out out out of speaking notes, even when you will not use them.
+We iding the words combines visual and tactile information with the auditory information.
+Have someone else quiz you on test or presentation topics and answer the c questions verbally.
+High Low Kinesthetic Kinesthetic LOW KINESTREET TATIESTITETE Kinesthetic Learning Kinesthetic learning involves movement and physical activity.
+You have a high preference for kinesthetic learning - learning through movem learn new sports, trades and other physically involved activities is above average and develop it further through practice.
 Use the recommendations below.
-Recommendations During activity-based learning, use the following recommend the same time, assisting your overall ability to learn. dations.
-These will help you use other modes of learning at During Instruction or Activities When learning physical skills, try to view demonstrations of trying it yourself. or videos or watch others practice the skill in addition to Ask others who are skilled in the activity for advice.
-Even if describe what helps them to be successful. you are already skilled in your own way, listen to them When doing a classroom-based activity, ask questions or r request a handout that describes the goals of the activity.

-If you have difficulty w ith a physical skill, try dividing the e skill into smaller steps.
-Practice the first p oart until you feel comfortable.
-Add more e steps, one at a time, to build the e skill gradually.
+Recommendations During activity-based learning, use the following recommendations.
+These will the same time, assisting your overall ability to learn. help you use other modes of learning at During Instruction or Activities When learning physical skills, try to view demonstrations or videos or watch trying it yourself. others practice the skill in addition to Ask others who are skilled in the activity for advice.
+Even if you are already skilled describe what helps them to be successful. xilled in your own way, listen to them ☐ When doing a classroom-based activity, ask questions or request a handout that describes the goals of the activity.
+Working on Assignments or Independent Tasks If you have difficulty with a physical skill, try dividing the skill into smaller ste comfortable.
+Add more steps, one at a time, to build the skill gradually. ps.
+Practice the first part until you feel